tedsecretsource/sound-recorder/NOTES.md

 #### Copy useGetUserMedia into useEffect of useMediaRecorder

 - Add the existing try/catch blocks in useEffect of useMediaRecorder to the `then` clause of navigator.mediaDevices.getUserMedia
+- Copy the contents of useGetUserMedia into useEffect of useMediaRecorder.
+Move the existing try/catch blocks to `then` clause of navigator.mediaDevices.getUserMedia.
-- For now, knowing it _may_ result in a bug, `console.log(error)` in the `catch` clause.
-Do note, `catch` should not turn the tests red because it's accounted for as a valid response (the user declines permissions).
-- At first glance you might think there is a possibility that not refactoring for the `catch` clause could lead to an error, but it won't because the rendering logic in App will still be available and is what determines how the app responds visually, so, we're safe in making this change here now.
+- Modify the `catch` clause of navigator.mediaDevices.getUserMedia to `console.log(error)`.
+Modifying `catch` should not turn the tests red because it's accounted for as a valid response (the user denied permissions).
+At first glance you might think there is a possibility that not refactoring for the `catch` clause could lead to an error, but it won't because the rendering logic in App will still be available and is what determines how the app responds visually, so, we're safe in making this change here now.

 #### Add `stream` to the return value of useMediaRecorder

+We're doing this so that `stream` is available to Visualizer (since we'll be removing the `stream` parameter from Recorder)

 - in useMediaRecorder, mark `useMediaRecorderProps` as optional in the interface
 - in useMediaRecorder, delete the `stream` constant destructure definition thingy
+    - TypeScript will complain about this, but the tests will still pass
 - in useMediaRecorder, add a let for the new `stream` variable
-- in useMediaRecorder, set `stream` to `theStream` in the `then` clause of navigator.mediaDevices.getUserMedia
+- in useMediaRecorder, set `stream` to the value of the stream returned in the `then` clause of navigator.mediaDevices.getUserMedia
 - in useMediaRecorder, add `stream` to the return of useMediaRecorder

 At this point we should have decoupled Recorder from the dependency on the `stream` parameter